 Anna Guerin – “The Poppy Lady of France”

 When war broke she had been in Britain for four years.
 A prolific lecturer and speaker on the subject of French history and culture for Alliance Français, she had travelled to hundreds of speaking engagements over the breadth of the UK.
 She had already agreed to take her lectures to the USA before war had broken out, and in October 1914 she boarded the RMS Lusitania and sailed to New York where she then travelled thousands of miles across the USA giving stirring patriotic speeches in support of the Red Cross and Allied causes.
 Often giving over 60 speeches at events in a single town or city, she became a well known and popular personality.
 Before the USA had joined the War and was still “neutral” she was already receiving discreet donations towards many French charities in support of orphaned children in France.
 She regularly returned to France and in mid 1916 she helped out as a nurse for a short period where she experienced the horrors of modern warfare.
 She found the experience traumatic and returned to the USA where she believed her lecturing skills could be put to better use in appealing for support and funds for the orphaned families of the French Children’s League.

 Anna Guerin (in aeroplane cockpit) during an Inter-Allied Poppy Day.

-Anna Guérin continued to travel thousands of miles and undertook hundreds of lectures and appearances at Poppy Day events across USA and Canada from 1916 until 1921.
-She sailed back to UK in August 1921 where she promoted her idea of the British Legion adopting her “Inter-Allied Poppy Day”.
+Anna Guérin continued to travel thousands of miles across America and undertook hundreds of lectures and appearances at Poppy Day events in the USA and Canada from 1916 until 1921.
+She sailed back to Britain in August 1921 where she promoted the idea for the British Legion to adopt her “Inter-Allied Poppy Day”.
 By September, British Commonwealth and USA ex servicemen’s associations had all adopted the poppy as their official national memorial flower.